Graphic Design, Watercolor, Figure Drawing

 Artist of the Year, Mississippi Committee of the National Museum for Women in the Arts, Washington, DC

 Eli Lily Award for Oncology on Canvas Competition

 The Artist of the Year Award from the Wings Cancer Foundation, Memphis, Tennessee

 MIAL (Mississippi Institute of Arts and Letters) Award in Visual Arts

 Three Mississippi Arts Commission Fellowship awards in Visual Arts

-The American Cancer Society commission for an artwork commemorating the 30th anniversary of the “Reach to Recovery” program with a triptych oil painting “Life, Grace and Spirit” which appears on the cover of the recent publication of the American Cancer Society’s A Breast Cancer Journey and is permanently located in the American Cancer Society’s headquarters in Atlanta, Georgia.
+The American Cancer Society commissioned her artwork commemorating the 30th anniversary of the “Reach to Recovery” program with a triptych oil painting “Life, Grace, and Spirit,” which appears on the cover of the publication of the American Cancer Society’s A Breast Cancer Journey and is permanently located in the American Cancer Society’s headquarters in Atlanta, Georgia.
 She toured the United States with this artwork with appearances in Boston, Los Angeles, Atlanta, Orlando, and New York with an appearance on the Rosie O’Donnell show.

 Gallery affiliations are:

 Harrington Brown Gallery, Memphis, Tennessee